Welcome to the

 Interest in preparing food from the garden to the table is booming and with a renewed interest in cooking, canning and freezing, it is important we use the most up-to-date information to prevent foodborne illnesses.
 Research is continually being conducted in the area of food preservation and recommendations may change.

-The Hot Spring County Extension Family and Consumer Sciences staff will help you with your food preservation questions.
-Contact our office for more information on upcoming seminars, canning and freezing classes, and other informational activities.
+The Hot Spring County Extension Family and Consumer Sciences agent will help you with your food safety or preservation questions.
+Please contact our office for more information on upcoming seminars on: Extension Get Fit, canning or food preservation, Freezer Friends, Yoga for Kids, Arkansas Afterschool 4-H programs and many other informational activities.
+Please contact Kristal Draper, County Extension Agent for Family and Consumer Sciences/4-H at the office 501-332-5267 or by email firstname.lastname@example.org.

 Pressure Canner Testing is available by appointments.